Update as of 7/8/2020:

 prior approval by the unit’s vice president or the dean of the college/school.

-General university travel information can be found in the travel section of the
+General university travel information can be found on the

 Travel for Data Collection